-Conflict of Interest: For OSU employees and affiliates, a conflict of interest (COI) is when an individual has interests that affect - or appear to affect - their professional judgment in carrying out their OSU responsibilities and duties.
+A conflict of interest (COI) occurs when a person has relationships or interests that affect - or could appear to affect - their professional judgment as they perform their OSU-affiliated work and responsibilities.

-Research Conflict of Interest: A research COI (RCOI) can occur when OSU "covered persons" with responsibility for some aspect of OSU-affiliated research design, conduct, reporting, or oversight has a relationship with or interest in an entity that is external to OSU which could affect - or appear to affect - their research, research they help oversee, or other activities that relate to their OSU roles and responsibilities.
+A research COI (RCOI) exists when a person with responsibility for some aspect of OSU-affiliated research design, conduct, reporting, or oversight has a relationship with or interest in an entity that is external to OSU which could affect - or appear to affect - their research, research they help oversee, or other activities that relate to their OSU roles and responsibilities.

-Responsibilities: Performs final review of disclosures; in-depth review and assessment of research conflict of interest cases; requests advice from RCOI committee members; exeutes RCOI assessments and management plans; and monitors research conflict of interest management plans along with a person's supervisor, and their unit or college administrators.
+Responsibilities: Performs final review of disclosures; in-depth review and assessment of research conflict of interest cases; executes RCOI assessments and management plans; and monitors research conflict of interest management plans along with a person's supervisor, and their unit or college administrators.